dheerajshenoy/IMGV/README.md

 2. Clone this repo.

-3. Go the project directory and run `qmake6 .`
+3. Go the project directory and run `cmake .`

 4. Finally, if all went well, run `make` and copy the binary file inside the bin directory to `/usr/bin` if you want to access the software system-wide.